HOWZZY2000/encryption-decryption/README.md

 # Encryption-Decryption

-This project includes a key generator and the main program.
+This project includes a key generator and a cipher-decipher program using AES mode.
-The key generator is required to be run first to generate a random 16-byte string.
+The key generator is required to be run first to generate a random 16-byte string key.
 The main program uses this key to encrypt and decrypt string messages.

 # Usage